Mount Royal (electoral district)

 The riding is among the strongest Liberal ridings in the country.
-Réal Caouette, long-time leader of the Social Credit Party in Quebec, once said that a mailbox could win the Liberal nomination in Mount Royal and still win election just because it was red (the traditional colour of the Liberal Party).
-The Liberals have held the riding continuously since 1940, and have only been seriously threatened three times since then—in 1958, 1984 and 2011.
+Réal Caouette, long-time leader of the Social Credit Party in Quebec, once said that a mailbox could win the Liberal nomination in Mount Royal and still win the election just because it was red (the traditional colour of the Liberal Party).
+The Liberals have held the riding continuously since 1940, and have only been seriously threatened three times since then—in 1958, 1984 and 2011, however the Conservatives are stronger here than in other Montreal area ridings due to Jewish-Canadian voters swinging right in the 21st century.

 Its best-known MP is former Prime Minister Pierre Trudeau, who represented the riding from 1965 to 1984.
 Its current MP, Anthony Housefather, was elected on 19 October 2015, garnering 50.3% of the vote, and was profiled as one of 10 rookie MPs to watch in the new parliament.
+Mr. Housefather has won, since then, three more races, tallying 56.4% of the vote in 2019, 57.7% in 2021, and 51.1% in 2025.

 The riding's English name was eliminated in the 2012 electoral redistribution but was reversed by the Riding Name Change Act, 2014.

-The riding has a large Jewish population, the second-largest in Canada at 30.7 percent.
-It is one of only two ridings in Canada with a Jewish plurality (the other being Thornhill in the Regional Municipality of York in Ontario).
+The riding has a large Jewish population, the second-largest in Canada at 21.3 percent behind Thornhill.